 2. Marmot Women’s Quasar Nova Hoody

 The Quasar jacket by Marmot has been on the market for many years already.
 This Nova appeared a year ago with some modifications.
-This is a premium 800-fill goose down insulation jacket which delivers great warmth while being incredibly compressible and lightweight.
+This is a premium 800-fill goose down insulation jacket that delivers great warmth while being incredibly compressible and lightweight.
 It weighs only 10 ounces (283 g), hard to believe.

 The shell is a 20D nylon with horizontal baffles so this partly behind such a great weight.
 You have an attached insulated hood with elastic binding.
 The hem is with an elastic drawcord hem and the cuffs are also with elastic.

-The fit is regular and with what they call the Angel-Wing construction, a patented design which provides more fabric on the back for a non-restricted movement.
+The fit is regular and with what they call the Angel-Wing construction, a patented design that provides more fabric on the back for a non-restricted movement.
 The center back length is 24.5 inches (62 cm).
 The Marmot Women’s Quasar Nova Hoody is suitable for hiking, climbing, backpacking, snow sports.